Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 ## Software is Built as a History

-As we track different versions of code, when we compare those versions to each other, we see how code shrinks, grows, and changes.
+When we compare different versions of code to each other, we see how the code shrinks, grows, and changes between them.

 In a sense, version control systems let us understand that software is built over time.